-The hourly fee for these services range from \$170 to \$450.
-The fees are negotiable and the final fee schedule will be attached as Exhibit II of the Financial Planning Agreement.
+The hourly fee for these services range from \$170 to \$450 based on the scope, complexity and staff level assigned.
+The fees are negotiable and the final fee schedulewill be attached as Exhibit II of the Financial Planning Agreement.
 Fees are paid in advance, but never more than six months in advance.
 Fees that are charged in advance will be refunded based on the prorated amount of work completed at the point of termination.
 Clients may terminate their contracts without penalty within five business days of signing the advisory contract.